seidme/jsier/retrier/README.md

 # @jsier/retrier
-A simple and lightweight package without external dependencies which helps you quickly implement JavaScript retry logic. **Retrier** class is built with [TypeScript](http://www.typescriptlang.org/) (preserves full compatibility with pure JavaScript) and exposes intuitive and easy-to-use API.
+A simple, efficient and lightweight package without external dependencies which helps you quickly implement JavaScript retry logic. **Retrier** class is built with [TypeScript](http://www.typescriptlang.org/) (preserves full compatibility with pure JavaScript) and exposes intuitive and easy-to-use API.

 ## Getting Started